cavan59/IS301-Scripts/README.md

 # script1CountFiles
-counts number of files in a directory
+Counts number of files in a directory

 # beanstojeans
-changes all instances of beans to jeans in all text files of a directory
+Changes all instances of beans to jeans in all text files of a directory

+# awkscript
+Simple script to enter what column you want to output of a text file.
+Want to add to this and allow user to input what ever text file they would like to use.